daphneblum/Web102Hub/README.md

   - The dashboard should display at least 10 unique items, one per row
   - The dashboard includes at least two features in each row
 - [X] **`useEffect` React hook and `async`/`await` are used**
-- [X] **The app dashboard includes at least three summary statistics about the data**
+- [X] **The app dashboard includes at least three summary statistics about the data** - The app dashboard tracks critical system telemetry metrics:
-  - The app dashboard includes at least three summary statistics about the data, such as:
-    - *insert details here*
+    - **Total Matrix Threat Log:** The total count of active filtered crisis reports matching current query parameters.
+    - **High-Volatility Concentration Sector:** Calculates the specific country or region containing the highest frequency of logging events.
+    - **Latest Live Intelligence Dispatch:** Displays the most recent headline text stream pulled from the satellite data layer.
 - [X] **A search bar allows the user to search for an item in the fetched data**
   - The search bar **correctly** filters items in the list, only displaying items matching the search query
   - The list of results dynamically updates as the user types into the search bar